0 : 0

 GOALS / MATCH

-• Stoke City has won three out of its last five matches with a goal difference of 8:3, scoring 1.6 goals average
+• Stoke City has lost four matches in a row with a goal difference of 3:11, scoring 0.6 goals average

 PLAYED